Dognapping & Dog Theft Statistics To Know In 2026

 As many as one out of three go missing during their lifetime, and around 10 million dogs and cats are either lost or abducted in the USA annually.

-Animals shelters and their volunteer staff working in over 3,500 shelters are exceptional individuals who work tirelessly to reunite pets with their owners or find suitable families with new forever homes.
+Animal shelters and their volunteer staff working in over 4,100 shelters are exceptional individuals who work tirelessly to reunite pets with their owners or find suitable families with new, forever homes.

-66% of All US Households Have a Risk of Pet Theft (APPA)
+71% of all US Households Have a Risk of Pet Theft (ElectroIQ)

 Pet theft has become a global problem, and although pet insurance might cover the financial loss of a pet, it’s not a substitute for the grief families endure.
-Since the rise of pet ownership and the high in-demand breeds, criminals have ripe pickings of choice.
-66% of US households own a pet, and pet theft affects all of them.
+Since the rise of pet ownership and the high-demand breeds, criminals have ripe pickings of choice.
+71% of US households own a pet, and pet theft affects all of them.

 As pet owners, it’s become vital to remain vigilant.
 Never leave your precious pet in a vehicle (for many reasons), tied outside a store, or unattended in your accessible yard.